wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 - Command groups - these commands are a combination of other commands running both in a sequential order and in parallel.
 Use these to build up more complicated actions after you have a number of basic commands implemented.
 - Setpoint commands - setpoint commands move a PID Subsystem to a fixed setpoint, or the desired location.

-.. todo:: add links

-For more information see: Creating a command, Writing the code for a command in Java and Writing the code for a command in C++
+For more information see :doc:`Creating a Command <robotbuilder-creating-command>` and :ref:`Writing Command Code <docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-writing-command-code:Writing the Code for a Command>`.

 Testing each Command
 --------------------